that-hatter/scrapi-searcher/README.md

 ## Usage

 The bot is available in the [Project Ignis Discord server](https://discord.gg/ygopro-percy) and in private messages.
-A full list of commands can be accessed using `;command`.
+A full list of commands can be accessed using `,command`.
 Cards can be searched from within messages using curly braces, e.g. `{Silhouhatte Rabbit}`.

 The bot is set to private and cannot be added to other servers